 Enthesitis may be the result of repetitive mechanical stress or a more generalised inflammatory condition.
 Enthesitis is associated with the HLA-B27 inflammatory arthritides such as ankylosing spo...

 Enthesopathy is a broad term that includes any disorder that occurs where tendons or ligaments attach to bone (the enthesis).

-The causes of enthesopathy is broad.
-It may be localised and secondary to repetitive mechanical strain, or secondary to another condition which may be confined to a sing...
+The causes of enthesopathy are broad.
+It may be localised and secondary to repetitive mechanical strain, or secondary to another condition which may be confined to a sin...

 Eosinophilic fasciitis (EF), also known as Shulman syndrome, is an uncommon connective tissue disorder.

 It can potentially present at age.
 There is a recognized female predilection 3,4.

 Patients typically present with pronounced extremity oedema and skin in...